 (e) Added a reference to NFPA 2010 to provide context to the phrase “normally occupied spaces”.
 (Expert from Spain)

-(f) Amended language in special provision to clarify that the products are not automatically classed as Class 9 or Div 1.4S, the process found within manual of tests and criteria must be followed.
+(f) Amended language in special provision to clarify that the products are not automatically classed as Class 9 or Division 1.4S, the process found within manual of tests and criteria must be followed.
 (Expert from Spain)

 Proposal